FATelarico/ctv-network/NetworkAnalysis.md

 ## Social and Economic networks

-- `r pkg ("sna")` implements many operations commonly carried out on networks in the social and econonomic sciences with the ability of regress a network variable on others using ordinary least square, linear network autocorrelation models or a logistic regression.^[More on this type of applications can be found in the CRAN TaskView on [Graphical Models](https://cran.r-project.org/web/views/GraphicalModels.html)]
+- `r pkg ("sna")` implements many operations commonly carried out on networks in the social and econonomic sciences with the ability of regress a network variable on others using ordinary least square, linear network autocorrelation models or a logistic regression (More on this type of applications can be found in the CRAN TaskView on [Graphical Models](https://cran.r-project.org/web/views/GraphicalModels.html)]).

 - `r pkg("FinNet")` provides classes, methods, and functions to deal with financial networks involving both physical and legal persons.
-The package assists in creating various types of financial networks: ownership, board interlocks, etc. It support differnt tie-weighting procedures (valued or binary), and renders them in the most common formats (adjacency matrix, incidence matrix, edge list, `r pkg ("igraph")`, `r pkg ("statnet")`).
+The package assists in creating various types of financial networks: ownership, board interlocks, or both.
+It support differnt tie-weighting procedures (valued or binary), and renders them in the most common formats (adjacency matrix, incidence matrix, edge list, `r pkg ("igraph")`, `r pkg ("statnet")`).

 - `r pkg("ITNr")` gathers functions to clean and process international trade data into an adjacency matrix.
 It can also extract the network's backbone, compute centrality, run blockmodels and other clustering procedures, or highlight regional trade patterns.